unisonweb/website/src/compare-lang/unison-for-python-devs.md

   printTwice RoboDuck.quack RoboDuck
 ```

-In Unison, __generic types__ allow you to write functions that can operate on any type.
-They're represented by lowercase letters in type signatures.

 In the example above, `printTwice` is a function that takes two arguments: _a function_ that converts a value of any type `a` to `Text`, and a value of type `a`.
 Because `a` is used as the __type variable__ for both parameters, the same type must be used in both places when calling `printTwice`.

-In functional languages, we call the ability to write functions that operate on types independently of their content __parametric polymorphism__.
+In functional languages, we call the ability to write functions that operate on types independently of their content: __parametric polymorphism__.

 </div><div>